ifip-summerschool/ifip-summerschool.github.io/_pages/programme.md

 * *Yuwen Zhang and Michael Friedewald*: Theory and Practice of Data Portability A Systematic Literature Review
 * *Jan Lühr, Foivos Ioannis Michelinakis and Tarik Cicic*: Private Microsegmentation for Smart Homes

+**after the end of the last session**: Boats tour and social dinner

 #### Day 4 :: Friday, August 22, 2025
 **9:00 -- 9:15**: Registration